 The Investigative Division, under the direction of the Deputy Director for Investigations, is the largest division of the GBI with over 350 employees, working in Regional Offices, Regional Drug Enforcement Offices and other work units that provide specialized services in criminal investigations.
 Special agents from the Investigative Division respond to requests for assistance from local law enforcement officials to investigate major crimes such as: homicide, rape, child abuse, armed robbery, fraud and other felonies.
 Drug investigations can be initiated without request.
 More»

 Established on July 1, 2020 pursuant to O.C.G.A. § 35-3-3, the Legal Division is an independent division within the GBI.
-The Legal Division is divided into two offices: the Office of Legal Services and the Office of Privacy and Compliance.
-Attorneys in the Office of Legal Services are members of the State Bar of Georgia and provide legal guidance through the Bureau, serve as the liaison between the GBI and Department of Law, and are authorized to serve as Special Assistant United States Attorneys, District Attorneys, or Solicitors General at the request of any appropriate agency and the approval of the Director.
-The Office of Privacy and Compliance coordinates with the Office of Legal Services to respond to requests for information received pursuant to the Georgia Open Records Act, oversees the Accreditation Unit, and oversees State BINGO licensing and regulation as required by Georgia law.
+Attorneys in the Legal Division are members of the State Bar of Georgia and provide legal guidance through the Bureau, serve as the liaison between the GBI and Department of Law, and are authorized to serve as Special Assistant United States Attorneys, District Attorneys, or Solicitors General at the request of any appropriate agency and the approval of the Director.
+The Legal Division also responds to requests for information received pursuant to the Georgia Open Records Act, and oversees the Accreditation Unit.

 Medical Examiner's Office